 Despite his significant learning disabilities and academic challenges, Andrew made us very proud in having been accepted to College, he would have been the first in his birth family to attend.

 Andrew had a resiliency that we cannot even begin to describe.
 To some, that might seem ironic since he chose to end his Life to end his pain.
 However, as his adoptive parents we know what Andrew endured and suffered as a child and the strides he had made despite his early trauma.
 To say that he had a "rough start" from birth to age 6, would be an understatement.
 Despite his difficult start in Life, Andrew had a beautiful smile, a great sense of humor and a deep, deep sense of compassion for others and truly was an "old soul".
-His peers had nicknamed him BFG, Big Friendly Giant a few years back and there could not have been a better nickname for Andrew.
+His brothers nicknamed him and he was known to his peers as BFG, Big Friendly Giant a few years back and there could not have been a better nickname for Andrew.

 Andrew was the best son, brother, nephew, cousin, athlete, teammate, student, friend, peer, employee and even stranger, that anyone should be so lucky to have in their lives.
 Thank you from the bottom of our hearts, for being a part of his short Life here with us.
 Just as he touched many lives, we know that many of you, touched his Life as well and we thank you for that.